pellared/otel-logs-talk/outline.md

 Note that wasted logs cost money.
 There's nothing like a free meal, and every useless "It works" message is burning through your observability budget.
 Plus, it slows down your application.
-Morevoert, it adds noise to the captured telemetry.
+Moreover, it adds noise to the captured telemetry.
 THIS is why we need better logging standards.

 ## syntax

-So what does a proper log look like in OpenTelemetry?
+What does a proper log record look like in OpenTelemetry?
 Let's talk about the Logs Data Model.

 In OpenTelemetry, a log record isn't just a string with a timestamp.
 It's a structured piece of telemetry with:

-- **Timestamp** – when it happened, obviously
-- **Observed Timestamp** – when it was actually captured, because clocks drift
+- the timestamps when it happened and when it was captured
-- **Trace Context** – the trace and span IDs for correlation magic
+- the trace and span IDs for correlation magic
-- **Severity** – not just "INFO/WARN/ERROR" but proper severity levels
+- not just "INFO/WARN/ERROR" but proper severity levels
-- **Body** – the actual log message (can be structured!)
+- the actual log message or payload that can be complex
-- **Attributes** – key-value pairs for structured metadata
+- the key-value pairs for structured metadata
-- **EventName** – identifies the type of event being logged
+- the event name identifies the type of event being recorded - we are going to discuss it later
-- **Resource** – who/what generated this log
+- the information what application and which library or component generated this log
-- **Instrumentation Scope** – which library/component created it

 This isn't just regular logging made more complicated.
-It's logs that actually integrate with your traces and metrics.
+It is structured logging that actually integrate with your traces.
-It's logs that carry context.
-It's logs that make sense.

 ## complex data